“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

-Most important of all.
-Do not wait until the second week in September to look for accommodation.
+Do not wait until your course is due to start to look for accommodation.

 As the standard of private accommodation in Bolton varies widely, you should devote as much time as possible to visiting accommodation addresses and comparing facilities, locations and costs.
 It is most unwise to attempt to make accommodation arrangements by telephone or through the efforts of a friend.
 Come to Bolton yourself and decide what is suitable for you and your budget.
 Do not enter into agreements or sign contracts without first inspecting the property you may rent.